IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

 Chapter 3.1 Overview of the SQL Query Language
   - Originally called Sequel but renamed to Structured Query Language
   - The SQL language has several parts:
-    - Data-deﬁnition language(DDL): DDL provides commands for deﬁning relation schemas, deleting relations, and modifying relation schemas.
+    - Data-definition language(DDL): DDL provides commands for defining relation schemas, deleting relations, and modifying relation schemas.
     - Data-manipulation language (DML): provides the ability to query information from the database and work with tuples.
     - Integrity: integrity constraints, updates that violate integrity constraints are not allowed
     - View Definition